 NCCY Award FAQs

-- What is the National Compassionate Caregiver of the Year (NCCY) Award?
+1. What is the National Compassionate Caregiver of the Year (NCCY)® Award?

-The National Compassionate Caregiver of the Year (NCCY) Award is a national recognition program that elevates excellence in compassionate healthcare by recognizing healthcare professionals who exemplify extraordinary devotion and compassion in caring for patients and families.
-Each year, the award recipient and finalists are honored before an audience of 1,800 caregivers and healthcare executives at the Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston.
+The National Compassionate Caregiver of the Year (NCCY)® Award is a national recognition program that recognizes healthcare professionals who exemplify extraordinary devotion and compassion in caring for patients and families.
+Each year, the award recipient and finalists are honored before an audience of more than 1,500 caregivers and healthcare executives at the Annual Kenneth B. Schwartz Compassionate Healthcare Dinner in Boston.

 - Who can nominate?

 Anyone can nominate a healthcare professional or team for this award.
-Nominations may be submitted by patients, family members or colleagues who work with the nominee.
+Nominations may be submitted by patients, family members or colleagues.

 - What are the NCCY Award benefits?